haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 5 (−3)
 5 (−3)
- Damage Resistances bludgeoning, piercing, and slashing from nonmagical attacks Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 306
+ Damage Resistances bludgeoning, piercing, and slashing from nonmagical attacks

 takes an action to douse the fire, the creature takes 5 (1d10) fire damage at the start of each of its turns.
 Illumination.
 The elemental sheds bright light in a 30- foot radius and dim light in an additional 30 feet.